sanskrit/raw_etexts/mixed/ebhAratI-sampat/upaniShadaH/kAThakopaniShat/kaThopaniShat.md

 1. Of the unborn One, whose consciousness isunflickering, there is a city with eleven gates.
 Meditating (on Him), one does not grieve and, becomingfreed, one becomes emancipated.
 This indeed is that.

- *Puram*, a city, i.e. comparable to a city: the bodyis a city, since in it we find an assemblage of suchappendages of a city as gate-keepers, their commanders, etc., and a city, together with its paraphernalia, is seen to be meant for an independent owner(viz the king) who is not a constituent part of [it](# "He does not grow or contract even though the city may do so,and his existence can be known independently of the city.");similarly, since this body, consisting of an assemblageof various paraphernalia, has resemblance to a city,it must exist for an owner who takes the position of aking, but does not form a part of it.
+ *Puram*, a city, i.e. comparable to a city: the bodyis a city, since in it we find an assemblage of suchappendages of a city as gate-keepers, their commanders, etc., and a city, together with its paraphernalia, is seen to be meant for an independent owner(viz the king) who is not a constituent part of it[^39];similarly, since this body, consisting of an assemblageof various paraphernalia, has resemblance to a city,it must exist for an owner who takes the position of aking, but does not form a part of it.
 This city then,that is called a body, *ekādaśadvāram*, is possessed ofeleven doors—seven in the head, three, inclusive of

+[^39]: "He does not grow or contract even though the city may do so,and his existence can be known independently of the city."